ckeditor/ckeditor5/docs/updating/update-to-36.md

 ### Importing `EditorUI` class

-The `EditorUI` class was moved from @ckeditor/ckeditor5-core to @ckeditor/ckeditor5-ui.
+The `EditorUI` class was moved from `@ckeditor/ckeditor5-core` to `@ckeditor/ckeditor5-ui` package.
 Thus, it's enough to update imports (depending on the format used):

 * from `'ckeditor5/src/core'` to `'ckeditor5/src/ui'`
 * from `'@ckeditor/ckeditor5-core/src/editor/editorui'` to `'@ckeditor/ckeditor5-ui/src/editorui/editorui'`